Nonepileptic Seizures (NES)Skip to the navigation

 People with NES have periods of loss of or change in physical activity that resemble epileptic seizures or theauraof a seizure, such as:

 - Tunnel vision.

 - Loss of the sense of smell or touch.

 People with NES usually exhibit only one symptom.
 But if episodes recur, the symptom may reappear but in a different location or intensity.

 Treatment of NES varies with each person.
-The goals of treatment for NES are to relieve the stress or emotional conflicts that may be causing the loss of or change in physical function.
-Treatment may include medicines, counseling, or specific life changes, such as a job change or assistance at home.
+The goals of treatment for NES are to relieve the stress or an emotional conflict that may be causing the loss of or change in physical function.
+Physical causes, such as low blood sugar or a heart issue, are treated as needed.
+Treatment may include medicines,counseling, or specific life changes, such as a job change or assistance at home.

 Because NES are not caused by a problem in the brain, medicines that are used to treat epilepsy are not used to treat this condition.

 Primary Medical Reviewer John Pope, MD, MPH - Pediatrics

 Specialist Medical Reviewer Steven C. Schachter, MD - Neurology

 © 1995-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.